ybayle/awesome-deep-learning-music/README.md

 ## DL4M details

+A human-readable table summarized version if displayed in the file [dl4m.tsv](dl4m.tsv).
 All details for each article are stored in the corresponding bib entry in [dl4m.bib](dl4m.bib).
 Each entry has the regular bib field:

 - `author`
 - `year`